Home Equity Loan and HELOC Calculator

 Frequently asked questions

-Most lenders qualify you based on the following home equity loan requirements:
+Most lenders qualify you based on the following home equity requirements:

 • Maximum debt-to-income (DTI) ratio: 43%